marklogic/marklogic-docker/README.md

 ## Container Runtime Detection

-Since MarkLogic 11.2, MarkLogic is able to detect on which container runtime it is running on.
+Starting with version 11.2, MarkLogic is able to detect which container runtime the container is running in.

 ### Docker Engine